 First and foremost, open Adobe Illustrator and create a new project.
 Afterward, a dialogue will pop up allowing you to input the various physical attributes of the project.
 Regardless of the project's dimensions (height and width), just make sure to keep the resolution high at 300 PPI (pixels per inch).
 Setting it in this resolution will help make every element on your card look sharp and appreciable.

 Make your card's design appear livelier by simply adding a background, and this may either be a solid or gradient color, a pattern, or an image.
 Take note, your background should always be appropriate to your purpose and message.
 If you're planning to create Christmas cards, which sell more than 1.6 billion copies annually, make sure to use colors, patterns, or images that fit the occasion.

 Select the type tool by clicking on the T icon on the left side panel.
 A drop-down menu will then appear which will allow you to choose how you want your text to be added.
-After writing your message inside the textbox, you can reposition it anywhere on the layout and even apply some text effects to it.
+After writing your messages, greetings, or letter inside the textbox, you can reposition it anywhere on the layout and even apply some text effects to it.
 If you want, you can actually create an entirely new layer specifically for the textboxes.

 4. Add images or illustrations

 After adding the text, you can now start adding the graphical elements such as images or illustrations.
-With over 180,000,000 graphics created every month on Illustrator and 500,000 images available in Adobe Stock, you can choose which ones to add to your card's design.
-And this where Illustrator is more superior than Photoshop, it actually allows you to freely edit the elements without any quality loss.
+With over 180,000,000 graphics created every month on Illustrator and 500,000 images available in Adobe Stock, you can choose which ones to add to your card design.
+And this where Illustrator is more superior to Photoshop, it actually allows you to freely edit the elements without any quality loss.